The best exercise machine to lose weight 2025

 According to Emily Servante, global trainer education manager at Ultimate Performance, both resistance training and aerobic exercise are helpful when trying to achieve fat loss.

-Our round-up focuses on cardio machines this time, which can ramp up your heart rate and subsequent calorie burn, partly due to the ‘afterburn’ effect associated with high-intensity exercise.
-But Servante says both types can kickstart afterburn, meaning that your body continues to burn energy for several hours post-workout, at a higher rate.
+This round-up focuses on cardio machines, which can ramp up your heart rate and subsequently your calorie burn, partly due to the ‘afterburn’ effect associated with high-intensity exercise.
+But Servante says both cardio and resistance machines can actually kickstart this afterburn effect, meaning that your body continues to burn energy at a higher rate for several hours after your workout.

-Combining cardio and resistance training can build a stronger and more functional body.
+Perhaps. more importantly, combining cardio and resistance training can build a stronger and more functional body.
 This can also be referred to as functional training.
+Resistance training builts stronger bones and joints and maintains your muscle mass, or even builds it.
+And this in turn can help prevent injury which hard cardio exercise may raise your risk of.

-Servante tells us that both styles can improve how your body processes, stores, and utilizes carbs too, rather than storing them as fat.
-She recommends incorporating two to three weekly resistance sessions into your schedule in whatever way you like.
+Servante tells us that both types of machine or exercise can improve how your body processes, stores, and utilizes carbs too, rather than storing them as fat.
+She recommends incorporating two to three weekly resistance sessions into your schedule.

 Learning how to lose fat and gain muscle takes a bit of know-how, but it’s possible.